End of Life Care for Patients with Disorders of Consciousness

 Ask yourself...

-1. What are key areas to include when providing support to the families of patients with Disorders of Consciousness?
+1. What are the key areas to include when supporting the families of patients with Disorders of Consciousness?

-2. Why do you think providing education and support to the families is an important piece of the care of the patient with Disorders of Consciousness?
+2. Why do you think providing education and support to the families is an important part of caring for the patient with Disorders of Consciousness?

-End-of-life Care for the Patient with a Disorders of Consciousness
+End-of-Life Care for the Patient with a Disorder of Consciousness

 Caring for the patient with DoC can be a complex and challenging task for healthcare providers and families.
 This is especially true for the end-of-life DoC patient.
-Patients with DoC present medical and ethical challenges, and at times difficult decisions must be made.
+Patients with DoC present medical and ethical challenges, and difficult decisions must be made at times.
 Patients at the end of life with DoC will require different levels of medical support to sustain life (31).

-A palliative care approach is needed to deal with the complex issues related to end-of-life care for these patients (31).
-The focus of palliative care is to prevent and manage physical, social, psychological, and spiritual suffering (31).
+A palliative care approach is needed to address the complex issues related to end-of-life care for these patients (31).
+Palliative care focuses on preventing and managing physical, social, psychological, and spiritual suffering (31).

 Palliative care skills should be included: